Jiamingxu20/ECE-385/README.md

 ### Rules

-* There will be two players, and each player could control the his/her tank via the keyboard.
+* There will be two players, and each player could control his/her tank via the keyboard.

 * The Player who first destroy the headquarter of the other player will win the game.

 * Each tank can shoot a cannonball and be aware of the reloading time.

-* If hit by the cannonball or collided with the other tank, the tank will reset to its inital position.
+* If hit by the cannonball or collided with the other tank, the tank will reset to its initial position.

-* Players can pause the game anytime by pressing "ESC" on the keyborad.
+* Players can pause the game anytime by pressing "ESC" on the keyboard.

-* Players can also restart the game by pressing "ENTER" on the keyborad after one round of game.
+* Players can also restart the game by pressing "ENTER" on the keyboard after one round of game.

 * There are 4 kinds of function blocks and each of them will serve different functions.